Max0513/Max0513.github.io/_posts/2025-01-23-Restaurant-dashboards.md

 This dashboard project constructed in **Tableau** aims to give a clear and efficient acces to different relevant sales metrics for a similar buisiness aiming to help decision makers.

-Data for this project is a mix of anonymised and modified data, data from a pizzeria dataset on kaggles.com and of weather data taken from  [](https://climate-change.canada.ca/climate-data/#/daily-climate-data.)
+Data for this project is a mix of anonymised and modified data, data from a [pizzeria dataset](https://www.kaggle.com/datasets/shilongzhuang/pizza-sales) on kaggles.com and of [weather data](https://climate-change.canada.ca/climate-data/#/daily-climate-data.) taken from climate change Canada

 Datasets have been modified using **python** to fit the context of this project and are in no way related to another.